 What is a one rep max (1RM)?

-A one rep max (1RM) is the maximum amount of weight that a person can possibly lift for one repetition of a given exercise.
+A one rep max (1RM) is the maximum amount of weight a person can lift for one repetition of a given exercise (typically with proper form).
 It is a standard measure used to assess an individual’s maximum strength.

 Why is calculating relative intensity important in strength training?

-Calculating relative intensity is important because it helps in programming training sessions to optimize strength gains while minimizing the risk of injury.
-It ensures that the weight lifted is appropriate for the desired number of repetitions, aligning with the athlete’s current fitness level.
+Calculating relative intensity is important because it helps in programming training sessions to optimize strength gains while managing fatigue and reducing injury risk.
+It ensures that the weight lifted is appropriate for the desired training goal relative to the athlete’s current strength.

 Can relative intensity be used for all types of exercises?

-Yes, relative intensity can be applied to virtually any strength training exercise.
-However, it is most commonly used with compound movements such as squats, deadlifts, and bench presses, where accurate measurement of strength gains is crucial.
+Relative intensity can be applied to most resistance training exercises where a 1RM can be measured or reasonably estimated.
+It is most commonly used with compound movements such as squats, deadlifts, and bench presses.

 How often should I test my one rep max?